 Yes.
 An applicant for this program may also apply to as many fellowship programs as are suitable, with the exception of the ACLS Public Fellows program.
 However, not more than one ACLS or ACLS-joint award may be accepted in any one competition year.

 An applicant may apply to several competitions, ACLS fellowships or others.

 Awardees in the SISECSE competition may hold other awards and/or receive separate funding for their project.
-A complementary award may be accepted if it does not take time away from participation in the summer institute.
+A complementary award may be accepted if it does not take time away from participation in the Summer Institute.
 Acceptance of an award requires your attendance and full participation at all events during the two-week summer institute.

 If you have published scholarly work on a par with the academic work required by the PhD degree, you may apply.
-You need to have completed a substantial academic project that required a sustained period of research, similar to a dissertation, in the humanities or humanities-related social sciences.
+You need to have completed a substantial academic project that required a sustained period of research, similar to a dissertation, in the humanities or interpretive social sciences.

-No. In order to be eligible, research proposals must be focused on the study of East Central or Southeastern Europe, understood as Albania, Belarus, Bosnia and Herzegovina, Bulgaria, Czechia, Croatia, Hungary, Kosovo, Moldova, Montenegro, North Macedonia, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, and/or Ukraine.
+No. In order to be eligible, research proposals must be focused on the study of East Central or Southeastern Europe, understood as Albania, Belarus, Bosnia and Herzegovina, Bulgaria, Czechia, Croatia, Hungary, Kosovo, Moldova, Montenegro, North Macedonia, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, and Ukraine.

 The Online Application Process